 Doctoral Student Public Humanities Fellowship

-- Participate in workshops scheduled for December 2017 and June 2018
+- The Fellow will participate in workshops scheduled for December 2020 and June 2021.

 About Humanities New York

 The mission of Humanities New York is to strengthen civil society and the bonds of community, using the humanities to foster engaged inquiry and dialogue around social and cultural concerns.
 Founded in 1975, Humanities New York is the state affiliate of the National Endowment for the Humanities, and is the sole statewide proponent of public access to the humanities.
 HNY is a private 501(c)3 that receives Federal, State, and private funding.